NA-MIC/ProjectWeek/PW36_2022_Virtual/README.md

 ## Welcome to the web page for the 36th Project Week!

-[This event](https://projectweek.na-mic.org/PW36_2022_Virtual/) will be held January 17-21, 2022.
-The location is expected to be online.
-This page will be updated later with more information.
+[This event](https://projectweek.na-mic.org/PW36_2022_Virtual/) will be held virtually January 17-21, 2022.

-There is an in-person component of the project week taking place in Las Palmas de Gran Canaria, Canary Islands, Spain.
-Please [see this page](LocalParticipation.md) for more information
+During the same week, a training workshop will be in person in Las Palmas de Gran Canaria, Canary Islands, Spain.
+Please [see this page](LocalParticipation.md) for more information about this workshop.

 If you have any questions, you can contact the [organizers](../README.md#who-to-contact).